Sen. Tim Scott discusses police reform legislation with George Floyd's brother, advocates

 Scott and Sen. Lindsay Graham, R-S.C., met with various family members who lost loved ones at the hands of police officers.

-The group included Philonise Floyd, the brother of George Floyd; Alissa Finley, the sister of Botham Jean who was killed in 2018 by off-duty Dallas Police officer Amber Guyger; Tiffany Crutcher, the sister of Terence Crutcher who shot and killed in 2016 by police officer Betty Jo Shelby in Tulsa, Oklahoma; and Gwen Carr, the mother of Eric Garner who died in 2014 after New York City Police Department (NYPD) Officer Daniel Pantaleo put him a chokehold during an arrest.
+The group included Philonise Floyd, the brother of George Floyd; Alissa Finley, the sister of Botham Jean who was killed in 2018 by off-duty Dallas Police officer Amber Guyger; Tiffany Crutcher, the sister of Terence Crutcher who was shot and killed in 2016 by police officer Betty Jo Shelby in Tulsa, Oklahoma; and Gwen Carr, the mother of Eric Garner who died in 2014 after New York City Police Department (NYPD) Officer Daniel Pantaleo put him in a chokehold during an arrest.

-The families also met with Senate Majority Leader Chuck Schumer, D-N.Y., and Sen. Cory Booker, D-N.J.
+The families also met with Senate Majority Leader Chuck Schumer, D-N.Y., and Sen. Cory Booker, D-N.J., before they headed to the White House to discuss the urgent need for police reforms with members of the Biden Administration.

 Crump called the meetings "very emotional" as the families talked from the heart about the loss of their loved ones and the need to prevent more deaths.